alexandrawaas/VR_Bowling/README.md

 ## Description

 I created this simple VR Bowling game in my university module "VR and AR", aiming to create a VR equivalent of a bowling hall to make the game more immersive and virtualize the whole experience of bowling.
-The game was developed using Unity and Steam VR.
+The game was developed using Unity and Steam VR and tested on Meta Quest 2.
 It was presented as part of the Hof University showcase on the first LFG-Con in 2024.

 ## Preview